 RPS 6V78.
 Clinical Pastoral Education (C.P.E.).
 This is a practicum in hospital-based pastoral care, which is available in cooperation with local hospitals whose programs are accredited by the National Association for Clinical Pastoral Education.

 RPS 6V90.
 Ministry Capstone.
 Students take this course in their final semester.
 It provides an opportunity for them to integrate previous coursework and reading with the knowledge and skills required to address particular pastoral tasks effectively.
-The capstone usually is taken for three credit hours, often with seasoned ministerial practitioners providing onsite supervision.
+The student will work with seasoned ministerial practitioners who will provide onsite supervision.
 Capstone projects require detailed applications and written approval by School of Ministry faculty supervisors prior to registration.

 Electives: Students can also take six credit hours of elective pastoral ministry courses.